-(M) Loss Per Share
+(N) Loss Per Share

 AVANT computes and reports earnings per share in accordance with the provisions of SFAS No. 128, "Earnings Per Share".
 The computations of basic and diluted loss per common share are based upon the weighted average number of common shares outstanding and potentially dilutive securities.
 Potentially dilutive securities include stock options, restricted stock units and warrants.
-Options and warrants to purchase 3,725,598, 3,419,394 and 3,470,131 shares of common stock and Restricted Stock Units totaling 0, 1,000,000, and 800,000 shares were not included in the 2006, 2005 and 2004 computation of diluted net loss per share, respectively, because inclusion of such shares would have an anti-dilutive effect on net loss per share.
-In 2006, restricted stock units totaling 1,000,000 shares were included in the computation of basic and diluted net loss per share as all necessary conditions for their issuance had been satisfied and an insignificant amount of cash consideration will be received upon issuance.
+Options and warrants to purchase 356,264, 310,665 and 284,950 shares of common stock and Restricted Stock Units totaling 0, 0, and 83,333 shares were not included in the 2007, 2006 and 2005 computation of diluted net loss per share, respectively, because inclusion of such shares would have an anti-dilutive effect on net loss per share.
+In 2007 and 2006, restricted stock units totaling 83,333 shares were included in the computation of diluted net loss per share as they were deemed contingently issuable shares.
+Share amounts shown on the consolidated balance sheets and share amounts and basic and diluted net loss per share amounts shown on the consolidated statements of operations and comprehensive loss have been adjusted to reflect a reverse stock split of 1-for-12 effective March 7, 2008.

-(N) Comprehensive Income
+(O) Comprehensive Loss

-Comprehensive income is comprised of two components, net income and other comprehensive income.
-For the years ended December 31, 2006, 2005 and 2004, AVANT had no other comprehensive income.
+Comprehensive loss is comprised of two components, net loss and other comprehensive income.
+During the year ended December 31, 2007, AVANT recorded other comprehensive income of \$70,084 related to unrealized gains in its investment in Select Vaccines Limited.
+For the years ended December 31, 2006 and 2005, AVANT had no other comprehensive income.

-(O) Foreign Currency Transactions
+(P) Foreign Currency Transactions

 Expenses incurred in foreign currencies are translated at exchange rates in effect during each period.
 Gains and losses from foreign currency translations are included in investment and other income, net in the statements of operations.
-In 2006, 2005 and 2004, AVANT recorded foreign currency transaction losses of \$49,956, \$2,223 and \$61,728, respectively.
+In 2007, 2006 and 2005, AVANT recorded foreign currency transaction losses of \$7,743, \$49,956 and \$2,223, respectively.

-(P) Stock-Based Compensation Expense
+(Q) Stock-Based Compensation

-On January 1, 2006, the Company adopted Statement of Financial Accounting Standards No. 123 (revised 2004), "Share-Based Payment," ("SFAS 123(R)") which requires the measurement and recognition of compensation expense for all share-based payment awards made to its employees and directors including employee stock options and employee stock purchases related to the 2004 Employee Stock Purchase Plan ("employee stock purchases") based on the impact of SFAS 123(R).
-See Note 5 to the Consolidated Financial Statements for additional information.
+On January 1, 2006, the Company adopted Statement of Financial Accounting Standards No. 123 (revised 2004), "Share-Based Payment," ("SFAS 123(R)") which requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors including employee stock options and employee stock purchases related to the Employee Stock Purchase Plan ("employee stock purchases") based on estimated fair values.
+The Company adopted SFAS 123(R) using the modified prospective transition method.
+In March 2005, the Securities and Exchange Commission issued Staff Accounting Bulletin No. 107 ("SAB 107") relating to SFAS 123(R).
+The Company has also applied the provisions of SAB 107 in its adoption of SFAS 123(R).